 If you want to grow plants without the mess of soil, you can try a small hydroponics setup.

-However, keep in mind that instead of dealing with soil, you will need to deal with maintaining the proper pH and nutrient levels in the hydroponic solution.
+However, keep in mind that instead of dealing with soil, you will need to deal with water and maintaining the proper pH and nutrient levels in the hydroponic solution.
+However, no system is perfect, so pick your work!

 You will also need to find a suitable growing medium for your plants.